GabrieleMaurina/capturepy/README.md

-# output_capture
+# capturepy

-output_capture captures the standard output and the standard error of functions, methods and any blocks of code.
+Capturepy captures the standard output and the standard error of functions, methods and any blocks of code.
 It is useful when testing, debugging and working with libraries.

 ### Install